MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 Q: what is actually the disrupting effect of an innovation ?
 The technology/the application/the market effect ?

-A: Word has a lot of connotations; the business model has to do with it, how it is deployed, and where (not the technology by itself) says Google is good at developing potentially disruptive technologies, but it is not good at creating business models that compete against non-consumption
+A: Word has a lot of connotations; the business model has to do with it, how it is deployed, and where (not the technology by itself)
+Google is good at developing potentially disruptive technologies, but it is not good at creating business models that compete against non-consumption (?)

 Q: certain products would not fit in with model of low end disruption: Uber/iPhone/Tesla started from the high end, not the low end ?